Pass 1 — Grammar parsing¶

 Token reference cycles.

-Names that collide with runtime sentinels (
+Names that collide with reserved runtime identifiers (